JTorr/react_demo_app/README.md

  git clone https://github.com/JTorr/react_teaching_app.git
  ```

-3. CD into the directory you cloned the app into, and then into the /00_starting_point directory.
+3. CD into the directory you cloned the app into.

  ```
- cd react_teaching_app/00_starting_point
+ cd react_teaching_app
  ```

 4. Install the node packages the app depends on